karan-kapoor90/portfolYOU/pages/about.md

 Outside the realm of technology - business, finance and investment interest me.
 I'm also an avid watch enthusiast and a Space nerd.

-I typically work in the areas concerning
+I typically work in areas concerning
 * Integration
 * API Management and Monitization
 * Service orchestration using Service-Oriented-Architecture for enterprise solutions